 Much has changed since Metra adopted our last strategic plan, On Track to Excellence, in November 2017.
 The COVID-19 pandemic has had lasting impacts on employment trends and transit usage.
 New federal and state funding sources provided some immediate relief to our operational and capital needs.
 However, the next five years promise to be challenging as we adjust to the "new normal."
-Metra will need to develop schedules and fare programs that encourage ridership towards pre-pandemic levels.
+Metra will need to make data-driven decisions to develop schedules and fare programs that address the evolving needs of our community and encourage ridership towards pre-pandemic levels.
 Federal COVID relief funds are projected to be exhausted in 2025; Metra must consider longer-term solutions.
 Therefore, it is important to carefully consider the direction our organization will take over the next five-year strategic planning horizon.

-Concurrently, there is a call for our agency to address equity and climate change.
+Concurrently, our agency is dedicated to addressing equity and climate change.
 This plan is an opportunity for us to recommit ourselves to a diverse workforce, to fairness in contracting, and to serve all our customers fairly and equitably.
 We recognize the need and our responsibility to reduce our carbon footprint to improve regional air quality and the health of citizens.